huggingface/diffusers/docs/source/en/training/lora.md

 ### Kohya + Stable Diffusion XL

-After the release of [Stable Diffusion XL](https://huggingface.co/papers/2307.01952), the community contributed some amazing LoRA checkpoints trained on top it using the Kohya trainer.
+After the release of [Stable Diffusion XL](https://huggingface.co/papers/2307.01952), the community contributed some amazing LoRA checkpoints trained on top of it with the Kohya trainer.

 Here are some example checkpoints we tried out: